Akanksha07-c/Stone-scissor-Game/README.md

-# This is a stone scissor papper Game
+# This is a stone scissor paper Game